firephinx/mklz-fps/README.md

 ![Java Graphs Diagram](/images/javaGraphs.PNG)

-Overall, we learned a lot about optimizing sort algorithms on a variety of machines and figured that it might not always be a great idea to try and beat and highly optimized built-in parallel algorithm with a private implementation of TimSort.
+Overall, we learned a lot about optimizing sort algorithms on a variety of machines in the two languages and figured out that it might not be as easy as we thought to beat a highly optimized built-in parallel algorithm with a private implementation of TimSort.

 ## References